tanepiper/npm-lint/Readme.md

 `npm i -g npm-lint`

-`npm-lint` is build using Node 8 as it uses `async/await` - however the distribution works with Node 6 and it's compiled for distribution.
+`npm-lint` is build using Node 8 as it uses `async/await` - however the distribution is compiled and has been tested with Node 4 and Node 6.

 > **Please note the APIs and commands are likely to change quite a bit**